kaltura/nginx-vod-module/README.md

 When configured to run in mapped mode, nginx-vod-module issues an HTTP request to a configured upstream server in order to receive the layout of media streams it should generate.
-The response has to be in JSON format, this section contains are a few simple examples followed by a reference of the supported objects and fields.
+The response has to be in JSON format.

+This section contains a few simple examples followed by a reference of the supported objects and fields.
 But first, a couple of definitions:

 1. `Source Clip` - a set of audio and/or video frames (tracks) extracted from a single media file